 Can I donate food, medicine, clothes and other supplies?

-Financial contributions are the most important way to provide support for emergency services and the rebuilding of Puerto Rico.
-Monetary contributions pay for transportation, gasoline, skilled relief workers, construction materials, medicines, medical supplies, food and essentials for the rebuilding of Puerto Rico.
-There are estimated 5 million pounds of goods ALREADY collected in Georgia and waiting for transportation.
-If you want to support pay for shipping of these goods, please connect with CONTIGO PR by clicking here.
+Financial contributions are the most important way to provide support for emergency services and the rebuilding of cities, towns and entire countries.
+Monetary contributions pay for transportation, gasoline, skilled relief workers, construction materials, medicines, medical supplies, food and essentials benefiting entrepreneurs in local communities and helping with the economy.
+At this time, we are not collecting goods, we are working to funnel investments to local and trusted community organizations.

 I want to keep up with your news